What does Paris mean?

-Paris \p(a)-ris\ as a boys' name (also used more regularly as girls' name Paris) is pronounced PARE-iss.
+Paris [paris] as a boys' name (also used more regularly as girls' name Paris) is pronounced PARE-iss.
 It is of Greek origin.
 Greek mythology: Paris was the young and beautiful prince of Troy whose love affair with Helen caused the Trojan war.
 Paris has also been used in English as a surname for immigrants from the capital of France.
 The city was named after the Gallic tribe that founded it, the Parisii.
 See also Parrish.

-Paris▼ has 1 variant: Parris.
+Paris▼ has 1 variant: Parris.Creative forms:

-Paris is a somewhat popular first name for men (#1060 out of 1220, Top 87%) and an even more popular last name for all people (#2319 out of 88799, Top 3%).
+Paris is a somewhat popular first name for men (#1060 out of 1220, Top 87%) and an even more popular last name for all people (#1970 out of 150436, Top 1%).
 (2000 U.S. Census)

-Paris reached its peak rank of #592 in the U.S. in 1991, but is not ranked at the moment.
-(2014 Birth Statistics)
+Paris reached its peak rank of #592 in the U.S. in 1991, and is presently at #1787.
+(2015 Birth Statistics)